MeROS: SysML-based Metamodel for ROS-based Systems: MeROS metamodel

+The Node (Fig.~\ref{fig:node_bdd}) composes Parameters and Nodelets (the latter in ROS~1).
+Two specific Nodes are considered in the metamodel: ROS Master and rosout.
+In ROS~2, Component Container aggregates Nodes executed in a single process.

+The Intrasystem (Fig.~\ref{fig:intrasystem_bdd}) composes ROS and Non-ROS Communicating Component specializations as well as Connections between them.
+A Parameter block is introduced also for ROS~1.
+In ROS~2, due to safety reasons, Parameter is composed only into Nodes.
+Optionally Intrasystem composes the other Intrasystems.

-The Intrasystem (Fig. \ref{fig:running_system_bdd}) composes a number of Communicating Components Types and the connections between them.
-The Communication method concept is also introduced to aggregate Topic connections, Service connections, and Action connections.
-It should be noted that although MeROS could be classified as PSM, the initial, general system description with Communications Mediums and Intrasystems corresponds to PIM specification.
+The Running System (Fig.~\ref{fig:running_system_bdd}) is a specialisation of the Intrasystem that can be executed.
+Hence, two Nodes are needed for ROS~1: rosout and ROS master.
+It should be noted that although MeROS could be classified as PSM, the initial, general system description with Communications Channels and Intrasystems corresponds to PIM specification.
 Then, the detailing of these aggregates corresponds to the transition from PIM to PSM.

-Running System is a specialisation of the Intrasystem and relates to the executed system.
-Hence, it composes specific Nodes, i.e., rosout and ROS master.
+The way Communicating Components use various types of connections is presented in Fig.~\ref{fig:running_system_communication_bdd}.
+Both ROS and Non-ROS Communicating Components can communicate via Non-ROS Connections, but only ROS Communicating Components use ROS Connections.

+The Namespace (Fig.~\ref{fig:namespace_bdd}) aggregates elements of the Intrasystem, but only ROS related.
+In opposition to the Intrasystem, the Namespace does not specialise Communicating Component.
+Hence, it can not act as Communicating Component.

-The Workspace (Fig. \ref{fig:ros_workspace_bdd}) contains Packages that compose the files related to general ROS concepts as Node, communication data structures, etc. It should be noted that data structures of Topics composed into Actions are stored in Action Data Structures instead of Msg Data Structures.
-The Misc <<block>> relates to other ROS and Non-ROS files, e.g., roslaunch configuration, obligatory package.xml, obligatory CMakeLists, graphics.
-The Metapackage is introduce to allocate [R3.3.2].
+The Workspace (Fig.~\ref{fig:ros_workspace_bdd}) contains of Packages that compose the files related to general ROS concepts such as Node source codes, communication structures definitions, etc.

+It should be noted that in case of Actions, specific communication structures definitions are stored in Action Data Structures.
+The Misc <<block>> relates to other ROS and Non-ROS files, e.g., roslaunch configuration, obligatory package.xml, CMakeLists.txt.
+The Metapackage is introduced for conformity with the latest ROS~1 releases [R7] as well as ROS~2.